 Unfortunately, other force systems can influence the teeth and jaws in a negative way.
 These “force systems” are often applied by an internal source such the muscles in the cheeks and lips or the tongue.
 External sources of force such as a thumb or finger can also be detrimental.
 Habits that cause these damaging forces include:

 These types of negative habits can lead to malocclusions or bad bites.
 Problems that result from these habits include, but are not limited to:

 - Protruded and flared maxillary incisors (upper front teeth)

 - Retroclined or pushed back lower front teeth which results in crowding

 Because of the effects a habit can have on the teeth, the best way to avoid bite problems is to stop the habit early.
 Remembering the science of moving teeth, the longer and more consistent a habit is, the greater the effect on the teeth.
 As an orthodontist, Dr. Renick recommends trying to stop a thumb or pacifier habit by the age of two.

 Habits may require early intervention by the orthodontist, either to help stop the habit or fix a problem caused by it even if the habit has stopped.

 There are many different versions of habit breaking appliances and they are usually custom made and case specific.
 After a consult appointment to evaluate the problem, Dr. Renick may recommend treatment with a habit breaking appliance or course of action such as one of the following:

-If you have concerns regarding your child presenting with a habit that is ongoing, call Renick Orthodontics at 740-936-5003 for an appointment with our orthodontist, Dr. Michele Renick to discuss using a habit breaking appliance in Sunbury, Ohio.
+If you have concerns regarding your child presenting with a habit that is ongoing, call Renick Orthodontics at 740-936-5003 for an appointment with our orthodontist, Dr. Michele Renick to discuss using a habit breaking appliance in Sunbury and Centerburg, Ohio.